Vyral/will-cook/_posts/2025-09-11-behind-the-scenes-of-selling-a-home-in-palm-springs.md

 **Preparing the seller.** Selling isn’t just about the house.
 It’s also about you.
 Letting go of a home you’ve lived in for years can be emotional.
 I help prepare you for the ups and downs of the process, answer your questions, and make sure you feel confident about what’s ahead.
 When you know what to expect, the whole journey feels less stressful.

-**Pricing with strategy.** Setting the right price is one of the most critical steps.
+**Pricing Strategy.** Setting the right price is one of the most critical steps.
 This isn’t guesswork.
 I study homes that have recently sold, homes that are pending, and the active competition in your neighborhood.
 Together, we use that data to position your home in the market.
 The goal is to attract buyers while still protecting your equity.

 **Marketing rollout.** Once your home’s prepped and priced, the launch begins.
 Professional photos showcase your home in the best light and grab buyers’ attention.
 From there, we roll out polished marketing copy, social media campaigns, email outreach, and a launch plan that’s timed for maximum impact.
 All of it’s designed to drive buyers to schedule showings quickly.